Enabling the execution of remote commands (Linux® and UNIX)

 Before you begin

 In a partitioned database system, each database partition server must have the authority to perform remote commands on all the other database partition servers participating in an instance.
-This authority can be granted by updating the.rhosts file in the home directory for the instance.
-Because the home directory for the instance is on the shared Db2® home file system, only one .rhosts file is required.
+You can grant this authority by adding each ssh public key to the authorized keys file of each machine.
+Because the home directory for the instance is on the shared Db2® home file system, only one pair of keys is required for the instance.

 About this task